alenaMarushchak/student/README.md

 Hi, this is a simple project to demonstrate my skills on **nodeJS** .
 This is backend-side project for Student Management System.

+The main idea behind this project is the control of the learning process by students and teachers.
+Students can receive data from their subjects, teachers present ratings and view progress statistics.

 Main requirements:

 The system should have three roles: